 I really don’t think that Tom was particularly concerned about Muggle trespassers.
 There are all sorts of spells to keep Muggles away from an area.
 Spells that he probably didn’t apply to the Riddle house because Frank Bryce was on site, and Tom wanted him there.
 But the curse on that Ring was designed for wizards.
 In fact it was probably designed for very powerful wizards, since Tom would have assumed that one of those (or his uncle Morfin, who Albus Dumbledore was agitating to get released from Azkaban) would be the only ones who would ever find it.
 And he never expected that anyone would manage to survive it.
 That Albus survived whatever had injured him at the start of year 6 was enough to deflect any suspicions that Tom might have had concerning the source of that injury.

-In the second place, we have always understood that Morfin had been given a life sentence.
+In the second place, we have always understood that Morfin had been given a life sentence for the Riddle Massacre.
 Even if such was never stated outright.
-Actually in those days, I'm a little surprised he wasn't simply hustled through the Veil.
-Muggle murderers were still routinely hanged in those days.
-However, given my more recent considerations, I rather think that Tom had seen an article in the Prophet stating that Albus Dumbledore was petitioning for Morfin’s release.
+Actually in those days, I’m a little surprised he wasn’t simply hustled through the Veil.
+Muggle murderers were still routinely hanged in the 1940s.
+However, given my more recent considerations, I rather think that Tom had been put on alert by seeing an article in the Prophet stating that Albus Dumbledore was petitioning for Morfin’s release.

 The only way that would have come about is that Tom’s memory tampering must have broken down, giving Albus at least some glimpse of the truth.